jahangirr/ChatBot_OpenAI_Langchain_Smith_Olama/README.md

-change all the key in .env file then use  visual code from anaconda run the below command : conda deactivate conda activate venv streamlit run olama_test.py
+change all the key in .env file then use  visual code from anaconda run these commands :
+1. conda deactivate
+2. conda activate venv
+3. streamlit run olama_test.py